Bilz FAQ section

 A special challenge is the vibration-isolating installation of machines outdoors – due to the effects from the weather, it is important to use wind- and weather-resistant material for the machine installation.
 Specifically suited for this purpose are, e.g. levelling elements made of stainless steel.
 Together with the matching fastening bolts, they make for a tried and proven combination for use outdoors.
 You can find various stainless-steel versions in our product range.

-Are there machine feet for machines in the food industry?
+Where can I find machine feet for machines in the food industry?

 In the food industry segment with its critical hygiene requirements, very high standards apply to installations to satisfy official requirements.
 To reach the vibration isolation in the installation of machines, e.g. by using levelling elements, stainless steel components are recommendable – they even meet clean room requirements.
 You can find various stainless-steel versions including accessories in our product range.